- About the Elections

 - You must be a current student enrolled on a programme at Imperial College for the full academic year.

-- You must meet the eligibility of specific roles, for example, you can only be a Department Rep for the Department you study in.
+- You must meet the eligibility of specific roles, for example, you can only be a Department Rep for the Department you study in or part of your CSP committee if you are a member.

 - You must not have received or be under current investigation for any Union or College disciplinary action that results in you contravening Union policy.